 For any new ecommerce brand, growth is where you’ll begin.
 Growth refers to a steady increase in revenue from selling products or services.
 As ecommerce companies get more revenue, they ideally want to kick growth into high gear by increasing staff, inventory, or product offerings.
 Growth could also look like expansion into brick-and-mortar storefronts or global markets.

-How does the typical merchant even start growing, though?
-Well, growth begins with a plan, and there are some things to consider if you’re new to the entrepreneurship or starting a store:
+How does the typical merchant even start growing though?
+Well, it begins with a growth strategy, and there are some things to consider if you’re new to entrepreneurship or starting a store:

 - Hire the right people for the roles you need filled.

 When growing your store, make a list of roles you need filled in order of priority.
-If you’re a one-person operation and suddenly find yourself drowning in fulfillment duties—picking, packing, and shipping each order—hiring a person to help in that capacity should be your first hire.
+If you’re a one-person operation and suddenly find yourself drowning in fulfillment duties—picking, packing, and shipping each order, printing shipping labels and packing slips, etc.—hiring a person to help in that capacity should be your first hire.
 Remember, when growing, not every role needs to be a full-time hire, either.
 Part-time or seasonal help could be what you need for now to get you to the next stage of growth.

 - Focus on established revenue sources instead of taking big risks.

 Sinking every penny of your savings into a risky business move, like buying a fancy piece of machinery or buying too much inventory, could be the nail in the coffin.
 When your store starts making more sales and your bottom line gets a bit beefy, that’s not the time to spend it on a risk.
 Instead, keep fattening your revenue by putting earned money into proven revenue sources.
 Whether that’s a specific ad or event or promotion, stick with what works while you’re in growth mode.